Delta will pay you up to $10,000 to give up your seat

 Delta is also fresh out of a rough spot.
 Last week, severe weather in Atlanta sent Delta’s flight network into a frenzy for about five days.
 The airline had to cancel more than 3,500 flights, leaving customers fuming and crew members in limbo.

 The company attempted to appease some of those affected customers.
-This week, Delta began emailing hundreds of thousands of customers affected by the delays, offering $200 vouchers or 20,000 bonus frequent flier miles.
+This week, Delta began emailing hundreds of thousands of customers affected by the delays, offering $200 vouchers or 20,000 bonus frequent flier mile